M-II-R/HeatherMultiplayer/instruction.md

 }
 </pre>
 To interact with server, client must send a password to it.
 (To learn how to set up a password, see below.)
+The example of message with password is above.
+You don't have to send the id in the message with the password, but it is required for all other messages.
 ## Continuation will be here.